 p 106 “Fluorine seems mostly to be excreted in the urine, in what form is not known.”

-p 130 “The pay [at the cryolite factory] is relatively good, partly based on piece-work.
+p 130 “The pay [at the cryolite factory in Copenhagen] is relatively good, partly based on piece-work.
 The working week consists of 48 hours.
 For a number of years the workers have had a week’s summer holiday with pay, and with every form of illness about one-fourth of the wage in sick benefit for a maximum of 13 weeks.
 On discharge, older, deserving workers receive a small pension.
 The drawbacks are, apart from the toxic effect of the cryolite, the generally laborious character of the work and the almost omnipresent dust.”

 p 131/2 “During the past ten years for which it has been possible to obtain information, a certain number of the workers have only been employed a short time; it is possible that to a certain degree this is due to the character of the work.
 In the period comprised by Table 19, 23 men (16.2 per cent.) and 39 women (19.6 per cent.) worked for less than a month.
 In both groups are persons who were only one or few days at work and have not since been taken on again.
 It seems probable that for these workers it may just as well have been discomfort at the work as unfitness for it.
 No doubt the work makes considerable demands on the physique, but otherwise it is not especially exacting for the great majority of the workers.
 The relatively large number of re-engagements in both the male and the female group (16.9 and 26.8 per cent.) on the other hand indicates that the drawbacks of the work are not deterringly great.
 Similar importance may be attached to the circumstance that many of the former and present workers are related to one another.
 Though most of the workers in the period have worked for less than two years, a number have been employed for much longer: sixteen, of both sexes (4.7 per cent.) for ten years or more, generally uninterruptedly.
 As will be seen later, the average period of employment for the persons working at the time of this investigation was much longer (10 years).
 Although suitable comparative material is lacking, it would seem to appear from the statistics, however, that the work is connected with certain drawbacks, the effect of which is that the average period of employment is rather short, but that the injurious effect is not so considerable that it prevents employment over a long stretch of years.”